DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 1. Do you want the console to connect to the internet after PPPwn?
 Only for compatible Pi's which are connected to your home Wi-Fi network
-Chosing **Y** for this option means your PS4 will have internet access and the Pi will not turn off you will be able to access the webserver http://pppwn.local for future control of the Pi after a successful pwn run you will also **NOT** be asked  > 3.
+Chosing **Y** for this option means your PS4 will have internet access and the Pi will not turn off you will be able to access the webserver http://pppwn.local WEBSERVER PREVIEW for future control of the Pi after a successful pwn run you will also **NOT** be asked  > 3.
 Do you want the Pi to shutdown after pwn success
 Choosing **Y** for this option you **WILL** be asked >  2.
 Do you want to set a PPPoE username and passsword ?
 If you choose **N** you **WILL** be asked > 3.
 Do you want the Pi to shutdown after pwn success
 ![-](imgs/Q1.JPG)